Use Debt to MAKE Money

 If however you have executed all the advice and resources available to you to optimise your income, minimise your outgoings and hopefully improve your credit rating, you can now start to use other people’s money to make some for yourself.

-There is a HUGE caveat with this in that you really shouldn’t do it if you are not comfortable, you should also be very careful how you invest the money, keep the risk as low as possible especially as it’s not really your money!
+There is a HUGE caveat with this in that you really shouldn’t do it if you are not comfortable, you should also be very careful how you invest the money, keep the risk as low as possible which of course is always an important factor but it is especially so in this case as it’s not your money!

-- Having available funds to take advantage of short term investment opportunities (e.g. short turnaround on tangible assets such as cars or auction items)
+- Having available funds to take advantage of short term investment opportunities (e.g. short turnaround on tangible assets such as cars, real estate or auction items)

 - Being prevented from going under or needing to borrow as a knee jerk reaction to demanding life events such as having kids or being out work through extended periods of illness